Large, light and hip ship with roofed terrace

 Here in the Eastern Docklands you'll find a combination of space and cosyness.
 The area was laid out at a scale for the enormous ships traveling to the Dutch East Indies, so you'll feel the most space possible in Amsterdam.
 Since the docklands were rebuilt as a housing area there's a café in both directions on the south facing quay within 200 meters, next to a bakery, some restaurants, interior- and bookshops, supermarkets and a park.
 Enough facilities for breakfast, you could even stay the day for a trip through the old harbours and modern architecture.

-I am a freelancer writing about the newest and finest in architecture and design in magazines and on websites.
+I am a freelancer writing about the newest and finest in architecture and design and jury member of the Dutch Design Awards.
 My husband Renze is a pilot, although his heart goes out to a his former job, navigating the seas.
-Our houseboat unites our fascinations: the passenger ship Sachsen-Anhalt that used to make day trips from the german town Magdeburg is renovated into a modern house on the water.
+Our houseboat unites our fascinations: the passenger ship Sachsen-Anhalt that used to make day trips from the German town Magdeburg is renovated into a modern house on the water.

 Best from Amsterdam, Ingeborg